yungyuc/nsdhw_19au/hw3/README.rst

   make bench
   diff performance.txt.orig performance.txt

+The grader may attempt to run the above commands with the environment variable ``PRELOAD_MKL`` set, if ``validate.py`` doesn't pass without it.
+Your work is considered pass in either case.

 ``make bench`` should reproduce the file ``performance.txt``.
 The reproduced performance numbers may differ.
 Grader will check if they are reasonable.